 As part of their professional preparation, students are expected to undertake a fixed number of hours of TEFL class observation during the certificate course.
-Observation has to be carried out in accordance with certain fixed criteria and will be arranged in collaboration with the Education Department.
+Observation has to be carried out in accordance with certain fixed criteria and will be arranged in collaboration with the School of Education & Lifelong Learning.